-- 2.5 It is in the interests of all parties that disclosures are dealt with properly, quickly and discreetly.
-The overriding consideration for the School and the employee is that it would be in the public interest for any malpractice found to be corrected and, where appropriate, sanctions applied. - The code provides employees with a procedure to make disclosures of irregularity or wrongdoing without fear of adverse treatment as a result.
-The School will not tolerate any harassment or victimisation of employees making disclosures (including informal pressures) and will take action to protect employees when they make a disclosure in good faith.

-2.7 The code addresses major concerns that fall outside the scope of other procedures and where the interests of others or of the School are at risk.
+- 3.3 It is in the interests of all parties that disclosures are dealt with properly, quickly and discreetly.
+The overriding consideration for the school and the employee is that it would be in the public interest for any malpractice found to be corrected and, where appropriate, sanctions applied. - 3.4 The code provides employees with a procedure to make disclosures of irregularity or wrongdoing without fear of adverse treatment as a result.
+The school will not tolerate any harassment or victimisation of employees making disclosures (including informal pressures) and will take action to protect employees when they make a disclosure in good faith. - 3.5 The code addresses major concerns that fall outside the scope of other procedures and where the interests of others or of the School are at risk.
 It has been developed within the following legislative and policy framework:

-It takes into account the requirements of the Public Interest Disclosure Act 2018.
+It takes into account the requirements of the Public Interest Disclosure Act 2020 and the Academy Trust Handbook.